open-afc-project/openafc/README.md

 rat-manage-api db-upgrade
 ```
 ## Managing user account
-Users can be removed.
+Users can be created and removed.
 User roles can be added and removed.
 Remove user with user remove command, e.g.:
 ```
 rat-manage-api user remove user@mycompany.com